Escalante Grand Staircase UT 4/23-27/2025

 Lighter

-Mini Bic lighter with safety thingy removed
+Mini Bic lighter with safety thingy removed, stored in a small plastic zip-bag.

 g1